ctb123za/carlos.prank/index.md

 ZM: "None of that please!
 A comment a single man would probably make such as yourself"

 CL: "Are you alwyas this sassy?
-I'll roll out the red carpet but it has teeth!"
+I'll roll out the red carpet but it has teeth!
+Besides you have trouble walking."

 ZM: "Put me down this instant before you do something silly!"